TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/coordinator.md

 # Coordinator Guide

 The Coordinator holds the highest level of permissions within the TEF-Health Platform.
-Its responsibilities include granting user permissions, approving matchmaking, and starting calls.
+The Coordinator's responsibilities include granting user permissions, approving matchmaking, and starting calls.

 ## User Management